 Do not check in on staff or join meetings virtually when on vacation.
 Don’t take work calls or reply to emails after business hours.
 This will encourage your staff to do the same.

-Our experts can help you develop company policies as well as with any other HR, health and safety, or employment advice you may need.
+Our experts can help you with human resources management as well as with any other HR, health and safety, or employment advice you may need.
 See how we have helped other small and medium businesses get their business compliant with provincial legislation.